carbonplan/carbon-removal-application/markdown/supplements/geologic-injection.md

-Application Supplement: Geologic Injection
+# Application Supplement: Geologic Injection

+_(Made available under a CC0 license)_

-(Only fill out this supplement if it applies to you) Feedstock and Use Case
+_Only fill out this supplement if it applies to you_

+Feedstock and Use Case
 What are you injecting?
 Gas?
 Supercritical gas?
 An aqueous solution?
 What compounds other than C exist in your injected material?
 <50 words